 1948 Harley Davidson Panhead Bobber

 For the Harley Davidson factory, the year 1948 was a pivotal year.
-Their top of the line model, the Knucklehead, was being retired, and a new generation of Big Twins were making their debut.
-In that year, the new Panhead was first introduced, and it was also the last year for the trusty Springer front fork system to be offered on the FL’s or EL’s.
-Now fast forward about 72 years to the present day, and the 1948 is heralded as one of the most iconic and collectible of the entire Panhead production years.
-This fine example that we are offering was recently restored as a period Bobber by my good friend Landy Brakke and has approximately 50 miles on it since the rebuild just to work out all of the bugs.
-The engine cases are matching numbers along with a correct year gear box and original speedometer, gas tanks, dash, tank badges, frame and front end.
-Upgraded items include a belt drive primary, Cycle Electrics electronic regulator, Flanders style handlebars and risers, KR style solo seat and a Superior style “shot gun” exhaust to round off the bikes good looks.
-The gas tank and fenders are painted in the 1948 “Flight Red” livery to give it that nostalgic look and feel.
-This beautiful motorcycle is ready for show or go and would make an excellent addition to any collection or man cave.
+Their top of the line model, the Knucklehead, was being retired and a new generation of Big Twins were making their debut.
+In that year, the new Panhead was first introduced and it was also the last year for the trusty Springer front fork system to be offered on the FL’s or EL’s.
+Now fast forward about 72 years to the present day and the 1948 is heralded as one of the most iconic and collectible of the entire Panhead production years.
+The fine example that we have to offer was recently restored as a period Bobber by yours truly and has only 15 miles put on it since the rebuild.
+The 74 ci. power plant has been completely rebuilt with matching cases, balanced fly wheels, rods and pistons.
+The correct year cylinders and heads have a fresh bore and all new valves and guides in place.
+The motor is mated up to a correct year gear box, original speedometer, gas tanks and OEM frame.
+Upgraded items include a belt drive primary, KR style solo seat and VL style muffler to round off the bikes good looks.
+Gas tank and fenders are painted in a metallic silver blue livery which sets off this very cool ride.
+This beautiful motorcycle is ready to show or go and would make an excellent addition to any collection or man cave.